 This opens the Text List / Matrix Constructor Template dialog.
+(If you would prefer to edit the template in a separate window, hold down the Option key when choosing from the Construct menu.)
 The template starts out as a list of all the field names in the current database.

 Edit the list to include just the fields you want to appear in the Matrix Object.
 In this example I want just two fields: Title and Price.
 Since I want a matrix and not a Text List Object, I also add the